 This policy outlines the risk management methodology for identifying and managing psychological risks and hazards, including workplace climate, to support the mental health and wellbeing of employees in schools.

-- The requires the Department to provide or maintain systems of work and a working environment that is, so far as is reasonably practicable, safe and without risk to health.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to provide or maintain systems of work and a working environment that is, so far as is reasonably practicable, safe and without risk to health.
 Under the OHS Act 2004, reference to health includes psychological health.

 - The principal and/or their delegate must ensure that psychological hazards and their causes/relevant factors associated with employee mental health and wellbeing, including workplace climate, are identified, that risks are assessed and controlled, information and training is provided, and records are maintained.

 - Under the OHS Act 2004, employees while at work must take reasonable care for their own health and safety and the safety of others who may be affected by their actions or omissions.

 - Central and regional offices provide a range of supports and services to assist principals and employees manage mental health risks, including access to the Occupational Health and Safety Advisory Service and local occupational health and safety regional officers, who can provide free advice about how to identify workplace factors and implement controls.

 - The Mental Health and Wellbeing Procedure must be followed, and sets out the practical step-by-step instructions for implementing this policy.

 - This policy forms part of the department’s Occupational Health and Safety Management System, see OHS Management System (OHSMS) Overview for further information.